Fine Art Emporium - Ship Portraits, Marine Art and Nautical Antiques

 Lorenz Petersen (German, 1803-1870) - Ship Portrait of the German Bark CARLOTA (of Hamburg) geführt von Capt.
 T.S.
 Groot 1865, the vessel under full sails off the mouth of the Elbe with Cuxhaven and the lighthouse "Alte Liebe" in the background – signed and dated "L. Petersen pinxt 1865" - Oil on canvas - 62 x 93 cm (24 3/8 x 36 5/8 in.) – The Werder Collection, Germany

 Note: Das erste Schiff des Hamburger Reeders Eduard Beatus Crasemann, die *Carlota*, wurde in Neuhof bei Hamburg von Ernst Dreyer erbaut.
 Kapitän T.S.
 Groot aus Westerland / Sylt führte den Segler 1859-62 nach Melbourne und Liverpool, 1862-63 nach Islay / Peru, Callao und Rotterdam.
 Die letzte Reise ging 1863 nach Singapur, Hong Kong und Akyab.
 In Hamburg zurück wurde die Bark am 19.9.1865 an Reeder Kirch in Altona verkauft.
 Die Nachkommen des Kapitäns T.S.
 Groot aus Keitum / Sylt veräußerten das auf dem Dachboden lagernde Gemälde 1975.
 Click on the image to enlarge the picture.
-Photo Copyright is with the Werder Collection.

 Image of Fedeler Painting